 In 2005 Brek set up Tailormade Productions with Clare Tinsley and Elizabeth Mitchell to make imaginative and compelling productions through collaboration with a broad range of artists.
 Productions include the live action and puppetry love story “Ruth’s Tooth” with Jim Henson’s Creature Workshop, the Film London-funded “Dead Bird” with sound designer Scanner and “Recruitment Stars” with the Gilded Balloon.

-Passionate to pass on what she has learnt through her production and directing experience, Brek lectures for Greenwich University on practical film-making and produces the North London Film Partnership as part of “London Calling” for Film London and the BFI to support outstanding short film-making talent.
-She has run the scheme for the last six years and produced over 35 short films.
+Passionate to pass on what she has learnt through her production and directing experience, Brek has worked as Executive Producer for “London Calling” for Film London and the BFI to support outstanding short film-making talent.
+She has devised and delivered script to screen training and produced over 100 short films.